 This is a program in which students and faculty are enriched emotionally and intellectually.
 Our curriculum features wide ranging courses in a variety of disciplines as well as integrative core courses that are structured around generative cutting edge debates in feminist theory, practice and pedagogy.
 This interdisciplinary view does not limit itself to a single doctrine, methodology or position, but encourages students to develop their own feminist stance.
 There is consistent and integrated attention to differences of race, class, generation, nation, sex and sexuality, with influences from Queer Studies and Post-Colonial Theory.
-The program focuses on women's experience while it problematizes gender construction.
 The relationship between theory and activism appears throughout the Women's, Gender, Sexuality Studies curriculum in both individual courses and through the required Internship and Senior Project.

 Senior Demonstrative Project